Why should you do a competition analysis?

 Not only can you look for your influencers, but you can also see the ones of your competitors!

-See if you can reach out to them and offer them to try your product, and maybe you’ll win them over.
+This gives you an opportunity to analyze your competitor’s influencers, as well.
 If a certain influencer is not happy with the competitor’s products, this can be a great opportunity for you to reach out!
+Make sure you know what are the reasons for dissatisfaction and try to offer them that.

 Keep up with the latest news